Bond Psychometric Test & MMI Training

 - Are you now up-to-scratch with crucial areas of knowledge – where lack of tactful and objective information on hand will reveal your innate biases?

-- Have you worked through any presentation or though-process problems?
+- Have you worked through any presentation or thought-process problems?

 - Do you have a firm grip on relevant vs non-relevant life examples?